 - Lead from the Front: Instead of officers getting Fanatics (as in 2nd Edition), infantry/artillery units within 6" of an officer can roll a D6 before they perform an order test: on a 4+ they remove 1 pin.
-This makes it far more situational than Vengeance or a similar special rule, and encourages you to keep your officers right in the thick of it for more than just Snap To and morale benefits: it also makes your troops more effective. - Cavalry Tradition: Poland maintained a strong mounted corps even following World War 1 when cavalry charges began to wane, utilizing them heavily during the Inter-War Period against the Soviets.
-Polish cavalry sections gain the Fieldcraft special rule, and when assaulting enemies that are behind linear obstacles or in forest/mountainous terrain, the defenders do not gain the benefit of that defensive position (enemies in trenches, bunkers, and ruins, for example, would still gain the defensive bonus against assaults).
+This makes it far more situational than Vengeance or a similar special rule, and encourages you to keep your officers right in the thick of it for more than just Snap To and morale benefits: it also makes your troops more effective. - Effective Logistics: Poland had a good internal logistical structure leading up to the war, making it easy to redeploy units even across the country to assist each other.
+Polish units do not suffer the -1 penalty to enter the board from reserves.